 Holiday Under The Stars, Time Warner

 It’s a Christmas tradition; New Yorkers from across the city come together at The Shops at Columbus Circle in Time Warner Center to witness the magnificent Holiday Under The Stars light show!
-It displays a mesmerizing 14-feet star lighting with scenic views of the iconic Central Park and fascinating New York Christmas lights.
+It displays mesmerizing 14-feet star lighting with scenic views of the iconic Central Park and fascinating New York Christmas lights.

 On particularly nippy winter evenings, patrons take refuge here, as all of the events are hosted indoors.